mbbu/16S-mini-project/README.md

 ## About Project
 This project creates a workflow for 16SrRNA analysis for researchers.The 16S rRNA is a ribosomal RNA necessary for the synthesis of all prokaryotic proteins.To read more on this [click here](https://www.cd-genomics.com/blog/16s-rrna-one-of-the-most-important-rrnas/).

+#### sample data
+Datasets used for this workflow can be downloaded from [here](http://h3data.cbio.uct.ac.za/assessments/16SrRNADiversityAnalysis/practice/dataset1/)

 ## Collaborators

 1. [Bryan Abuchery](https://github.com/BryanAbuchery)